 Visual disturbances such as visual impairment, blurred vision or diplopia appear to be NSAID class effects and are usually reversible on discontinuation.
-A likely mechanism for the visual disturbances is the inhibition of prostaglandin synthesis and other related compounds that alter the regulation of retinal blood flow resulting in potential changes in vison.
-If such symptoms occur during diclofenac treatment an ophthalmological examination may be considered to exclude other causes.
+A likely mechanism for the visual disturbances is the inhibition of prostaglandin synthesis and other related compounds that alter the regulation of retinal blood flow resulting in potential changes in vision.
+If such symptoms occur during diclofenac treatment, an ophthalmological examination may be considered to exclude other causes orting of suspected adverse reactions